 Developing a Personal Brand consists of identifying and communicating the characteristics that make us stand out, be relevant, different and visible in a homogeneous, competitive and changing environment.

-When we share common traits in the workplace (such as training, experience, and aspirations are similar) people tend to be seen as the same.
-For this reason, the individual promotion of each person is needed to be differentiated and displayed differently, uniquely and unrepeatable.
+When we share common traits in the workplace (such as training, experience, and aspirations), people tend to be seen as the same without anything that makes us stand out from others.
+For this reason, individual promotion is needed to be seen differently, uniquely and unrepeatable.

 As in commerce, product brands unify the characteristics of products and make them homogeneous, so that manufacturers tend to promote branded products; Professionals who want to differentiate themselves to increase the value of their work or professional contribution must build, promote, communicate and protect the personal brand, in the same way that we brand products.